crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/installation.md

 | --- | --- |
 | nginx | X.Y.Z |

-# Introduction
+## Overview

-Before jumping into the action, let's review the type of configuration items that are involved into the appsec component configuration:
+Before jumping into the action, it's essential to understand the key configuration elements of the AppSec component:

- - **acquisition configuration** tells on which interface and port is the service exposed, as well as the associated AppSec component configuration it will use.
+ - **acquisition configuration**: Specifies how to acquire the AppSec component stream of data
- - **appsec component configuration** tells which rules are loaded in inband (blocking) and out-of-band (non-blocking) phases, [and allows to tweak the behavior of the component via the powerfull expr bindings](/appsec/rules.md). <!--@sbl we need anchor for the on_whatever and expr helpers -->
+ - **AppSec Component configuration**: Tells which rules are loaded in inband (blocking) and out-of-band (non-blocking) phases, [and allows to tweak the behavior of the component via the powerfull expr bindings](/appsec/rules.md). <!--@sbl we need anchor for the on_whatever and expr helpers -->

- - **rules** allow you to write a [signature to detect and/or block malevolent requests](/appsec/rules.md).
+ - **rules** allow writing a [signature to detect and/or block malevolent requests](/appsec/rules.md).

-With that covered, let's jump into the installation!
+With that covered, let's jump into the installation.

-# Configuration: Collection install
+*In the following sections, we'll start with retrieving items from the CrowdSec hub to have a base to work on and then customize them.*

+# Initialise AppSec configuration and rules

-As often in crowdsec, the relevant pieces of configuration can be acquired by installing a collection, here we are going to use a collection targeting vulnerabilities that are popular and might be exploited by bad guys trying to break into your server:
+As often in CrowdSec, the relevant pieces of configuration can be acquired by installing a collection.
+We are going to use a collection targeting vulnerabilities that are popular and might be exploited by bad actors trying to break into your server:

 <!-- @tko fix collection name -->